Strange metal in the doped Hubbard model via percolation: Model Action

 \section{Model Action}

-Using the approximated form of the Hamiltonian, we now write a model Matsubara action.
-To start, if we redefine the cluster operators in \cref{eq:approxH} as $f_\lambda(\mathbf{k},s) \to f_{\lambda}(\mathbf{k}/s,s)$, and similarly for $b$, then all operators have the same $\mathbf{k}/s$ momentum argument.
-In fact the momentum appears only in this way, so we can rescale momentum and remove this common factor of $s$.
-We then promote the operators to fields $\psi^\eta_\lambda(\tau,\mathbf{k},s)$ as functions of imaginary time $\tau$, labeling bosonic and fermionic cluster fields by their respective statistical signs $\eta=\pm$.
+Using the approximated form of the Hamiltonian \cref{eq:approxH}, we now write a model Matsubara action.
+We promote the operators to fields $\psi^\eta_\lambda(\tau,\mathbf{k},s)$ as functions of imaginary time $\tau$, labeling bosonic and fermionic cluster fields by their respective statistical signs $\eta=\pm$, and introduce the appropriate imaginary-time derivative term.
 The resulting action is \begin{widetext}

-\end{widetext} where $\mu_\pm(s)$ are chemical potentials (unrelated to $\mu_p$ in \cref{eq:HubbardH}) introduced to fix the boson and fermion densities to the cluster number scaling form, $n(s) = n_0 s^{-\tau_P}$ for the range of $s$ we consider where $n_0$ is a proportionality constant.
+\end{widetext} where $\mu_\pm(s)$ are chemical potentials (distinct from $\mu_p$ in \cref{eq:HubbardH}) introduced to fix the total densities to the cluster number scaling form, $n(s) = n_0 s^{-\tau_P}$ with $n_0$ a proportionality constant ~\footnote{Fixing densities to this form for all $s$ is consistent with viewing this action as an effective IR theory capturing the critical behavior for large $s$.
+The non-singular contributions from small $s$ in sums involving the full cluster density will be noted as necessary.}.
 We can express the terms of this action diagrammatically as shown in \cref{fig:diagramrules}.
 The Gaussian propagators are represented as single solid or dashed lines for fermions and bosons respectively.
 With the analogy between our interactions and the random disordered interactions of large-$N$ models, each interaction is associated with a dotted ``disorder'' line ending in $\times$, and sensible diagrams with nonzero averages are made by connecting two $\times$'s from the same type of vertex, representing an average over the square of one of the $g$'s.